-- ☐ Primary Design Assumptions-including space use, redundancy, diversity, climatic design conditions, space zoning, occupancy, operations and space environmental requirements - ☐ Standards-including applicable codes, guidelines, regulations, and other references that will be put into practice - ☐ Narrative Descriptions-including performance criteria for the HVAC&R systems, lighting systems, hot water systems, on-site power systems, and other systems that are to be commissioned
+- Primary Design Assumptions-including space use, redundancy, diversity, climatic design conditions, space zoning, occupancy, operations and space environmental requirements - □ Standards-including applicable codes, guidelines, regulations, and other references that will be followed - Narrative Descriptions-including performance criteria for the HVAC&R systems, lighting systems, hot water systems, on-site power systems, and other systems that are to be commissioned - 3.
+Develop and incorporate commissioning requirements into the construction documents.